 Main picture: Albany Road in 1865

 Albany Road was originally known as Cooper’s Kloof and it appears as such in the 1899 directory but by 1909 Albany Road is listed.
 It was possibly named after the Duke of Albany but more likely after the Albany District per H.E.
 Meyer’s notes.
 Cooper’s Kloof derived its name from the red-tiled house that stood all alone at the foot of the Kloof which was owned by a shoemaker named Mr Cooper.
 Moreover the first row of houses erected in this vicinity was called Cooper’s Cottages.
-Later John Barry opened a butcher’s shop on the site of what was to subsequently become known as Murray’s Corner.
+Later John Berry opened a butcher’s shop on the site of what was to subsequently become known as Murray’s Corner.

 The only possible routes up the hill from the shore were the three kloofs which cut deep gulleys from the plateau to the sandy littoral.
 Prior to the construction of Albany Road Cooper’s Kloof was a stony, rugged Kloof with deep pools of water where children swam and caught fish.

 The first kloof to be converted from a rugged stony stream into a road was White’s Road in1850 with Russell Road following in 1863.
 In September 1865, the construction of a road up Cooper’s Kloof was commenced.
 According to Margaret Harradine, “This work was undertaken to provide employment during the depression then gripping the country.
 In July 1866, the Municipality was granted a large piece of land at the top of the Kloof to provide the funds for it.
-Stone removed during the work was used to build the wool market.”
+Stone removed during the work was used to build the Wool Market.”

 The Albany Road fire station was opened in 1930.
 The station served the entire Port Elizabeth city until 1966 when another station was built at Sidwell.